johentsch/ms3/paper/paper.md

 # Statement of need

 Music scores represent relations between sounding events by graphical means.
-Music notation software therefore is very much concerned with the aesthetically pleasing and easy-to-read rendering of symbols in line with the commonplace notational conventions
-[@Read1979_MusicNotationManual; @Ross2001_ArtMusicEngraving]; and much less so with the explicit encoding of the musical relations themselves.
+Music notation software therefore is very much concerned with the aesthetically pleasing and easy-to-read rendering of symbols in line with the commonplace notational conventions [@Read1979_MusicNotationManual; @Ross2001_ArtMusicEngraving]; and much less so with the explicit encoding of the musical relations themselves.
 For example, the Free and Open Source Software [MuseScore](https://musescore.org/) provides a full-featured yet intuitive interface for engraving music, but its native XML format does not explicitly encode the temporal positions of events such as notes and rests.
 Hence the need for a parser that extracts the implicit information and stores it in an interoperable format.

 The Python library `ms3` loads the XML tree of a MuseScore file into working memory, computes the temporal positions of all encoded elements, and transforms those requested by the user into [DataFrames](https://pandas.pydata.org/pandas-docs/stable/user_guide/dsintro.html#dataframe), i.e., feature matrices.
-The DataFrames can be used by other Python programs and scripts, or written to Tab-Separated Values (TSV) for version control and use by other software.
-The most typical aspects that users extract from a score are notes, measures (bars), metadata, and chord labels including those resulting from analysis.
-Moreover, `ms3` allows the user to remove and insert chord labels from and into scores and to write back the modified scores.
+The DataFrames can be used by other Python programs and scripts, or written to Tab-Separated Values (TSV) to enable version control and processing with other software.
+The most typical aspects that users extract from a score are tables containing notes, measures (bars), metadata, and text labels, in particular those representing analytical annotations.
+Moreover, `ms3` allows the user to remove and insert analytical labels from and into scores and to write back the modified scores.
 This functionality turns MuseScore into a convenient score annotation tool enabling users to graphically insert into a score arbitrary textual labels, to then have `ms3` extract them with their temporal positions for further analysis.
+It comes with a commandline interface that makes its data extraction, translocation, and validation functionalities accessible for productive every-day workflows.

 `ms3` has been used for creating several datasets, namely version 2 of the Annotated Beethoven Corpus [@Neuwirth2018_AnnotatedBeethovenCorpus], the Annotated Mozart Sonatas [@Hentschel2021_AnnotatedMozartSonatas], and an annotated corpus of 19th century piano music [@Hentschelunderreview_AnnotatedCorpusTonal].
 Moreover, the library is at the heart of a semi-automated annotation workflow running on GitHub [@Hentschel2021_SemiautomatedWorkflowParadigm] and a dependency of the music corpus analysis library DiMCAT [@Hentschel2022_DiMCATDIgitalMusicology].